Cactoidal/GodotEthersV3/DOCUMENTATION.md

 _____

 ## Ethers

+Of note in `Ethers.gd` is a variable called `recent_transactions`, which is a dictionary that logs the most transaction hash the application has sent on each network.
+If your application needs to know a transaction's hash before the transaction completes (if, for example, you want your UI to show that a transaction is pending), you can monitor the dictionary by checking whether `recent_transactions.keys()` contains the name of a given network, and then checking `recent_transactions[<network_name>]`.

+Doing so will return a dictionary containing the transaction hash and the `callback_args` that were sent along with that transaction.

 In addition to the key management, general purpose, and built-in functions listed above, Ethers also contains functions for network management.
 The default testnets are: Ethereum Sepolia, Arbitrum Sepolia, Optimism Sepolia, Base Sepolia, and Avalanche Fuji.